Macau Budget Hotels (The Worst)

 After walking around the property, it’s clear that no one really cares about anything, with the men’s changing room on the 1st floor the best proof of that.
 Tarped up from one side to the other, perhaps you can make the case that they are currently renovating, but I bet it’s been in that sorry condition for 5 years now.

-The sauna, which I couldn’t wait to use, was predictably out of order, and probably has been since 2012.
+The sauna, which I couldn’t wait to use, was naturally out of order, and probably has been since 2012.

 As for positives, the rooms are very big, with fairly good bathrooms that have bathtubs.
 A fridge is also provided, although it doesn’t have any free drinks inside.
 The first floor has a small indoor pool along with a small gym, the only hotel in this budget guide other than the Regency Art and Inn Hotel that offers those two amenities.